Skip to content

 Diabetes

-The prevalence of diabetes/high sugar levels increases with age, and is higher among Indigenous Australians in remote areas than in non-remote areas (Figure 4.19).
+The prevalence of diabetes/high sugar levels increases with age and was higher among First Nations people in remote areas than in non-remote areas (Figure 4.21).

 Source: Measure 1.09, Table D1.09.2 – ABS 2018–19 National Aboriginal and Torres Strait Islander Health Survey; Table D1.09.14 – AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

-Between July 2017 and June 2019, there were 7,664 Indigenous Australians hospitalised with a principal diagnosis of diabetes, corresponding to a rate of 4.6 hospitalisations per 1,000 population.
-Based on age-standardised rates, Indigenous Australians were hospitalised due to diabetes at a rate nearly 4 times that for rate of non-Indigenous Australians (6.1 compared with 1.8 per 1,000 population).
+Between July 2017 and June 2019, 7,664 First Nations people were hospitalised with a principal diagnosis of diabetes, corresponding to a rate of 4.6 hospitalisations per 1,000 population.
+Based on age-standardised rates, First Nations people were hospitalised due to diabetes at a rate nearly 4 times that of non-Indigenous Australians (6.7 compared with 1.8 per 1,000 population).

-Over the decade from 2010 to 2019, the age-standardised death rate from diabetes for Indigenous Australians did not change significantly.
+Between 2010 and 2019, the age-standardised death rate from diabetes for First Nations people did not change significantly.
 There was also no significant change in the age-standardised rate of deaths due to diabetes among non-Indigenous Australians.
-However, death rates from diabetes remain relatively high for Indigenous Australians compared with non-Indigenous Australians, with Indigenous Australians dying from diabetes at about 4.7 times the rate (age-standardised) of non-Indigenous Australians in the period 2015–2019 (data from NSW, Qld, WA, SA and NT combined).
+However, death rates from diabetes remain relatively high for First Nations people compared with non-Indigenous Australians, with First Nations people dying from diabetes at about 4.7 times the rate (age-standardised) of non-Indigenous Australians in the period 2015–2019 (data from New South Wales, Queensland, Western Australia, South Australia, and the Northern Territory combined).

 For further information, see: